-A step stool can help with anything from reaching a tall shelf, hanging up posters or lights, providing an extra place to sit when friends come over, or even just something that you can throw your backpack and jackets on when you get back from class.
+A step stool can help with anything from reaching a tall shelf, hanging up posters or lights, providing an extra place to sit when friends come over, or even just an elevated spot that you can throw your backpack and jackets on when you get back from class.
 (I’m guilty of this.)
-The space for a step stool isn’t a problem, either, as there are many that fold up for easy storage.
-Of all the items that I forgot to bring and had to purchase later on, this one is one of my favorites.
+The space for a step stool isn’t a problem, either, as there are many that fold up for easy storage, or it can be tucked under a bed or desk.
+Of all the items that I forgot to bring and had to purchase later on, this is one of my favorites.

 Hopefully any (or all) of these will help you navigate collegiate living, whether you are an incoming student or a current student trying to get one step ahead!